Results of Inspections

 Inspection Results Are Available For You to View

-Keep in mind that these inspections are only a "snapshot in time" and reflect the conditions observed on that particular day.
-On any given day, these conditions can go from good to bad or bad to good within a matter of a few minutes.
+We hope that these inspection reports provide insight on conditions observed during the last inspection.
+As you review inspections, please keep in mind that the inspection reports capture only a "snapshot in time" and reflect conditions that were observed on that particular day.
+On any given day, establishment conditions can go from good to bad or bad to good within a matter of a few minutes.